CrunchyData/crunchy-katacoda/postgresql-devel/beyond-basics/qplr/02-r-analysis.md

 This is using a common table expression (CTE).
 With a CTE we get a much nicer subquery syntax.
 We start the statement with "WITH get_aggs AS (" which is basically saying that next section in the ( ) can be used later in the query as a table named get_aggs.
-We do this first call to get our
+We do this first call to get our arrays of land and water values.

 The second select statement then treats our function call as a table.